 - 15 oz can diced potatoes

 - 1 teaspoon onion powder

 - 15.5 oz can hominy drained

 - 2 tablespoon milk or half and half

 - hot sauce to taste

-- In a large non-stick skillet, cook bacon over medium-high until crispy; about 15 minutes.* Flip as needed to evenly cook.Using tongs, transfer bacon to a plate lined with a paper towels to absorb excess grease.
+- In a large non-stick skillet, cook bacon over medium-high until crispy; about 15 minutes.* Flip as needed to evenly cook.When bacon is crispy.
+Turn off heat under skillet and do not drain away bacon droppings.Using tongs, transfer cooked bacon to a plate lined with paper towels to absorb excess grease.
 Let cool.
-Then crumble and set aside.
+Then crumble bacon and set aside.